gangstapan/Grunwald_CSCI2270_FinalProject/README.md

 # **Open Issues/Bugs**
 None that I know of.

 I think a could good additions to the class would be a function that randomly pops a node out of the linked list and returns that nodes value.
-Another addition could be a search function for the class to check if a certain string is in the linked list already.
 One last thing I can think of for an addition would be a Reverse Alphabetized Priority Queue type for the linked list.